montagestudio/warriors/README.md

 This is the Montage app template.

-run 'npm install' to grab the dependencies
+run `npm install` to grab the dependencies

+run `gulp` to run server / css injection / auto-reload

 Layout
 ------